CodeByFred/trivia/README.md

   - [x] Correct answer for each question
   - [x] If a question was failed or not
         ~~- [ ] One of the API endpoints should allow filtering questions by failed~~
-- [ ] On the frontend, the user should be able to view questions that they answered wrong
+- [x] On the frontend, the user should be able to ~~view~~ fetch/retry questions that they answered wrong
-- [ ] They should be able to attempt those questions again
+- [x] They should be able to attempt those questions again
-- [ ] If they answer the question correctly, it should get archived in the database
+- [x] If they answer the question correctly, it should get archived in the database (note: does not update the original game data, only "archived" gets updated on retry games)

 ## Technologies